abbec/deferred/Doc/Report/report.md

 Since the implementation stores view space depth, there is no need to project and unproject the value as would be the case if the hardware depth buffer had been used.
-Instead the approach suggested by Wenzel CITE is used.
-A ray is constructed pointing from the camera to the far-clip plane and the multiplied by the depth value.
+Instead the approach suggested by Wenzel [@Wenzel] is used.
+A ray is constructed pointing from the camera to the far-clip plane and then multiplied by the depth value.
 In HLSL code this looks like

 	float depth =